2018 Libya migrant shipwrecks: Description

 Libyan coastguard picked up nearly 300 migrants from three boats off the coast of Libya on Tuesday, January 9, 1980.

-On January 6, 2018, sixty-four people died after a dinghy sank in the Mediterranean.
+On January 6, 2018, sixty-four people died after a dinghy sank in the Mediterranean Sea.
 The Italian coastguard rescued 86 people from the boat hours after it sustained a puncture and started sinking on Saturday morning.
 The deaths represented the first large-scale migrant tragedy of 2018 in the Mediterranean.

 Background history

 A total of 2,832 migrants died on the Central Mediterranean route between Libya and Italy in 2017, down from 4,581 in 2016.
 The number of migrants who reached Italy in 2017 was 119,310, down from 181,436 in 2016.